pixelated/website/_posts/2016-02-04-Hacknight-HH.md

 excerpt: Hooray, the Pixelated Team is doing another Hacknight session!
 If you want to become involved with privacy-related project, this is for you.
 ---

 Hooray, the Pixelated Team is doing another Hacknight session!
-If you want to become involved with privacy-related project, this is for you.
+If you want to get involved with a privacy-related project, this is for you.

 We will help you set up the Pixelated development environment on your machine and help you to work on a couple of features of the web client (aka the user-agent).
 We will set up a running test provider for the workshop.